1.3 National youth strategy

-2. Under the pillar health, sports and leisure the specific objectives of the strategy are:
+- Under the pillar health, sports and leisure, the specific objectives of the strategy were:

-3. Under the pillar participation and volunteering the specific objectives of the strategy are:
+- Under the pillar participation and volunteering, the specific objectives of the strategy were:

-4. Under the pillar employment and entrepreneurship the specific objectives of the strategy are:
+- Under the pillar employment and entrepreneurship, the specific objectives of the strategy were:

 4.1.
 For employment

 - Increase youth employment, with a focus on the 15-24 and 25-29 age groups;